AndersDeath/diary2/000-current.md

 # 12 May - Sonstag  - Berlin - 598 Tag der Einwanderung - Hot Sunny

 Today I sit at home and do nice things.
+I was finished with a lot of important stuff that I planned before and so on.